BeckyyCodes/assignment_3/README.txt

 Thank you

-My name is Rebecca and I built this webpage.
+My name is Rebecca and I built this webpage